Orthodontist Emergency Care Sprayberry Orthodontics in Auburn, AL

 Emergency Orthodontist Care

 Orthodontic emergencies are rare, but they can happen.
-Whether it’s a broken bracket, a poking wire, or an injury to the mouth, knowing what to do can help prevent discomfort and keep your treatment on track.
+Whether it’s a broken bracket, a poking wire, or an injury to the mouth, knowing how to respond can help minimize discomfort and keep your treatment on track.
+Dr. Scott Sprayberry and our team are here to provide guidance and support when unexpected orthodontic issues arise.

 Orthodontic emergencies typically fall into two categories:

-Here’s what you need to know about handling both situations.
+Here’s what you need to know about handling both situations and when to contact our office for assistance.

 Orthodontic Appliance Emergencies